syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Hiding a column

 [GridColumn.visible](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/visible.html) property can be used to set a column as hidden.
-The default value of the `visible` property is false.
+The default value of the `visible` property is true.

 >**NOTE**
    Set the `visible` property to `false` instead of setting column width as `0` to hide a column.